-A written application for disability benefits must be made to the Pension System office not later than 180 days after the date you leave Active Service.

-All applications for disability benefits are subject to a Boardapproved policy.
+A written application for disability benefits must be made to the DPFP office no later than 180 days after the date you leave Active Service.
+All applications for disability benefits are subject to a Board-approved policy.

 You will be required to submit medical and/or other credible evidence of the disability and its cause, which in most cases includes a statement from your doctor.
 Generally, you also will be required to be examined by a doctor chosen by DPFP and the City-appointed Medical Officer.